-- 1. Non adherence of Ind AS 37 "Provisions, Contingent Liabilities and Contingent Assets" as the Company does not have a defined system of cost centres nor does it compare actual vs. budgeted revenue for each customer contract, hence, onerous contracts and provision thereof, if any cannot be quantified. - 2.
-Non-adherence of Ind AS 24 "Related Party Disclosures" as the management has not obtained complete list of relatives from KMPs & Board, we cannot confirm transactions, if any with such parties during the year.
+1. Non adherence of Ind AS 37 "Provisions, Contingent Liabilities and Contingent Assets" as the Company does not have a defined system of cost centres nor does it compare actual vs. budgeted revenue for each customer contract, hence, onerous contracts and provision thereof, if any cannot be quantified.
+Currently company is working out the profitability statement cost centre wise manually.
+The Company is in process of updating the system so that cost centre wise profitability can be ascertained and can be compared with approved budget.

+- 2. Non-adherence of Ind AS 24 "Related Party Disclosures" as the management has not obtained complete list of relatives from KMPs & Board, we cannot confirm transactions, if any with such parties during the year.
 Impact, if any on Ind AS financial statements cannot be quantified. - 3.
 During the FY 2019-20, Company has provided helicopters on charter business to a customer, estimated revenue for the period of flying was to be received in advance.
 Neither has the amount been received in advance nor approval from competent authority waiving receipt of advance has been provided to us.
 We have also observed excess billing in contravention of the agreement, which has been flagged by the customer and accepted by the Marketing Department.
 Out of total amount due from the customer aggregating to Rs 436.79 lakhs, confirmation received from the customer amounting to Rs 252.30 Lakhs only.
-The company has issued a credit note amounting to Rs 101.71 Lakhs to customer during the year.
-Balance amounting of Rs 82.78 Lakh neither received subsequently nor any confirmation is received from the customer. hence, its impact on the Ind AS financial statements cannot be quantified. - 4.
-During the FY 2019-20, NTPC helicopter was provided to a customer for charter business and credit (a) 91.5% has been passed on to the former.
+The company has issued a credit note amounting to Rs 101.71 Lakhs & Rs.
+76.87 lakhs in F Y 2020-21 and FY 2021-22 respectively to customer.
+Balance amounting of Rs 5.91 Lakh neither received subsequently nor any confirmation is received from the customer. hence, its impact on the Ind AS financial statements cannot be quantified. - 4.
+During the FY 2019-20, NTPC helicopter was provided to a customer for charter business and credit @ 91.5% has been passed on to the former.
 As stated in point no. 3, the customer has disputed dues for days when the helicopter was on standby, which needs to be recovered from NTPC amounting to Rs.
 46.45 lakhs.
 This has resulted in increase in Revenue by Rs.
 4.32 lakhs and decrease in Loss from Continued Operations for the year by the aforesaid amount.
+No further adjustments/reversal has been made in the books of account of the current financial year.